My kids number one favourite treat right now is any type of jelly and they’ve rated this, their absolute favourite flavour (for the moment anyway).

 Gelatin is made from the bone and connective tissue of animals that has been dried and turned into a powder.
 I have written about the benefits of gelatin in this post about bone broth.
 As I’ve always stated, eating whole food sources of any nutrient is best, so consuming bone broth regularly is the most nutrient dense way to consume gelatin.
 But for a tasty treat, making a batch of jelly is a delicious way to include additional gelatin in your diet.

 I only use Changing Habits Organic Gelatin.
 Because gelatin is derived from animals, I like to know I am consuming the best quality product with the least chemical loading.
-You can find out more or shop for it here.
+You can find out more or shop for it HERE.

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit many specific dietary requirements.

-- 500 ml (2 cups) freshly squeezed blood orange juice (or regular orange juice)
+- 500 ml freshly squeezed blood orange juice (or regular orange juice) (2 cups)

-- ½ cup coconut water
+- 120 ml coconut water (½ cup)

-- 3 tablespoons organic gelatin
+- 3 tbsp grass-fed or organic gelatin

-Place the coconut water and sweetener into a small pot and heat for a minute to lukewarm.
+- Place the coconut water and sweetener into a small pot and heat for a minute to lukewarm.

-Sprinkle the gelatin over the liquid, stirring after each tablespoon.
+- Sprinkle the gelatin over the liquid, stirring after each tablespoon.
 For a traditional jelly set use 2 tablespoons, for a firmer, more gummy-lolly-like consistency, add 3 tablespoons.

-If the gelatin doesn't completely dissolve, you can pop your pot back on the heat for a minute (only heat to luke warm), stirring well.
+- If the gelatin doesn't completely dissolve, you can pop your pot back on the heat for a minute (only heat to luke warm), stirring well.

-Juice your oranges and lemons and mix with the coconut water mixture.
+- Juice your oranges and lemons and mix with the coconut water mixture.
 Personally, I don't strain any bits of pulp, but feel free to if you want a jelly with a really smooth consistency.

-Pour into a bowl or moulds, and set in the fridge.
+- Pour into a bowl or moulds, and set in the fridge.

 Low-fructoseChoose rice malt syrup as your sweetener.

 Coconut-freeReplace the coconut water with water keffir or kombucha.

 Vegetarian and veganSet with agar-agar (I haven't recipe tested this as yet).

 Other jelly recipes you might like:Berry Jelly (in my trifle recipe), here